 (a) death or personal injury caused by its negligence;

 (b) fraud or fraudulent misrepresentation; or

 (c) any other liability which cannot be limited or excluded by applicable law.

-17.1 Any notice to be given under this Agreement shall be deemed to have been duly given if sent or delivered by: a) hand; or b) express or air mail or other fast postal or courier service; or c) email (save that notice of purported termination or alleged breach of this Agreement shall not be served by email but via another permitted means) in each case to the postal or email address as either Party may from time to time notify to the other for the purposes of receipt of such notices.
+20.1 Any notice to be given under this Agreement shall be deemed to have been duly given if sent or delivered by: a) hand; or b) express or air mail or other fast postal or courier service; or c) email (save that notice of purported termination or alleged breach of this Agreement shall not be served by email but via another permitted means) in each case to the postal or email address contained in the Booking Form or as either Party may from time to time notify to the other for the purposes of receipt of such notices.
 Any notice served by hand, or by a courier or other postal service pursuant to b) above shall be duly served upon receipt by the addressee and where the notice or other document is given by email, service will be deemed to have taken place simultaneously with the delivery or transmission (provided that evidence of successful transmission can be produced).
-The provisions of this Clause 17.1 shall not apply to the service of any proceedings or other documents in any legal action.
+The provisions of this Clause 20.1 shall not apply to the service of any proceedings or other documents in any legal action.

-17.3 Nothing in this Agreement shall confer on any third party any benefit or the right to enforce any term of this Agreement.
+20.4 Nothing in this Agreement shall confer on any third party any benefit or the right to enforce any term of this Agreement.

-17.4 If any provision of this Agreement is held to be illegal, invalid or unenforceable, such provision shall be deemed deleted from this Agreement and the remainder of this Agreement shall not be affected.
+20.5 If any provision of this Agreement is held to be illegal, invalid or unenforceable, such provision shall be deemed deleted from this Agreement and the remainder of this Agreement shall not be affected.
 Should the foregoing apply, the Parties shall use all reasonable endeavours to agree upon any lawful and reasonable changes to this Agreement which may be necessary in order to effect, as close as possible, the commercial intent of this Agreement.

-17.5 No amendments to this Agreement shall be effective unless agreed in writing by the Parties.
+20.6 No amendments to this Agreement shall be effective unless agreed in writing by the Parties.